Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Overcoming Common Challenges in Last-Mile Delivery

-Despite progress in last-mile strategy development, businesses face several challenges that can impact efficiency and profitability.
-Let’s explore some of the most common challenges and ways to overcome them in 2026.
+Despite progress in last mile strategy development, businesses face persistent challenges that impact efficiency and profitability.
+Here are the most common obstacles and proven approaches to overcoming them in 2026.

-1. High Delivery Costs: Last-mile delivery often accounts for the majority of logistics costs.
-AI-powered route optimization and predictive analytics can reduce fuel consumption and delivery times, lowering operational costs.
+1. High Delivery Costs Last-mile delivery accounts for 53% of total shipping costs, and U.S. delivery costs rose 12% year-over-year.
+AI-powered route optimization and predictive analytics directly reduce fuel consumption, driver idle time, and delivery times—controlling costs without sacrificing service levels.

 Case Studies: Successful Last-Mile Strategies